 The use or possession of drugs, drug paraphernalia, or alcohol are prohibited and are grounds for immediate expulsion.
-If a student refuses a reasonable search, he/she will be suspended, as this will be taken as an admission of guilt.
+If a student refuses a reasonable search, he/she may be asked to withdraw from the school, as this will be taken as an admission of guilt.

 Drug testing may be required where there is probable cause.
 St. Paul may contact the police for situations involving illegal activities.

 No student shall possess, use, or attempt to possess, use, or be under the influence of a prohibited substance on school premises or off school premises at a school-related activity, function, or event.